typicode/mistcss/README.md

 ```

 > [!NOTE]
 > `data-component` is just a naming convention.
-Feel free to use any attribute, like `data-style='button'` or `data-button`.
+Feel free to use any attribute, like `data-kind='button'` or just `data-c`.
 It’s simply a way to differentiate between components using the same tag.

 ### How to split my code?